awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 With the application running, give to others the public IP address you noted earlier.
 Be sure to start the URL with the correct protocol, and add the port number if it is not the default for that protocol (for example, :code:`http://192.0.2.0:8080/index.html` using HTTP over port 8080).

+If the resulting web browser tab displays an error, or the tab is blank, try following the troubleshooting steps in :ref:`troubleshooting-app-sharing`.

 .. note:: The instance's public IP address might change anytime the instance restarts.
 To prevent this IP address from changing, one solution is to allocate an Elastic IP address and then assign that address to the running instance.
 For instructions, see
    :ec2-user-guide:`Allocating an Elastic IP Address <elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating>` and
    :ec2-user-guide:`Associating an Elastic IP Address with a Running Instance <elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating>` in the |EC2-ug|.
 Note also that